-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Lower Providence Township, Eagleville, Pennsylvania (the "Township"), as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the Township's basic financial statements, and have issued our report thereon dated May 18, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the discretely presented component unit, each major fund, and the aggregate remaining fund information of Lower Providence Township, Eagleville, Pennsylvania (the "Township"), as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Township's basic financial statements, and have issued our report thereon dated June 10, 2021.
 Our report includes a reference to other auditors who audited the financial statements of Lower Providence Sewer Authority (the "Sewer Authority"), as described in our report on the Township's financial statements.
 The financial statements of the Sewer Authority were not audited in accordance with Government Auditing Standards.